Brabham BT38C car-by-car histories

 Acknowledgements and sources

 My thanks to Chris Townsend for doing much of the heavy lifting on the history of these cars in Formula 3, and to Marcus Pye who tracked down the complex histories of the BT38Cs in their later lives in British Formule Libre.
-Thanks also to modern owners John Albiston and Marcel Biehl.
+Thanks also to Philippe Demeyer, former owner David Taylor and modern owners John Albiston, Marcel Biehl and David Proctor.

 A detailed description of the BT38 can be found in Autosport 10 Feb 1972 pp28-29.